dstroot/blog-next/_posts/2021-07-10-are-we-paying-the-ransom.md

 #### 4. Immutable Backups

-Mirroring and data replication are good for availability but bad for backup purposes - if the files being replicated become encrypted via ransomware it is possible the mirroring will just copy the freshly encrypted file(s) to the other location.
+Mirroring and data replication are great for availability but bad for backup purposes - if the files being replicated become encrypted via ransomware it is possible the mirroring will just copy the freshly encrypted file(s) or data to the other location.

 In fact, you should monitor disk activity.
-Establish a baseline and then keep an eye on it.
 If you get hit your disk usage will suddenly skyrocket as it rewrites/encrypts all your files.
 Your mirroring or replication network traffic will also spike up.

 Keep immutable, offline, airgapped backups: